surveygraph/surveygraphr/README.md

 devtools::install_github("surveygraph/surveygraphr")
 ```

-The package can then be loaded within R in the usual way, namely
+The package can then be loaded within R as follows.

 ```
 library("surveygraph")